 May I exchange for a different shirt size than what I registered for?

 - We want you to have a shirt that you can wear.
 Shirts are ordered based on the sizes given during registration.
-If you would like to exchange for a different size, bring your clean, unworn shirt to the start/finish area after your race.
-We will exchange the shirt if we have your preferred size available.
+Bring your clean, unworn shirt to the start/finish area after your race if you would like to exchange it for a different size.
+We will exchange the shirt if we have quantities in the size you’d like.

 Are dogs allowed on the trails or at the start/finish?

-- We love dogs and know that many of our runners love to run with their dogs.
+- We love dogs and know that many runners love to run with them.
 However, due to requirements outlined by our insurance company, we cannot allow dogs in the race.

 Why are headphones/music discouraged?

 - We share the trails—other runners, bikers, horseback riders and animals.
 It is essential to be aware of your surroundings and hear people coming up behind you.
 For this reason, we suggest that you either don’t wear headphones or listen to music in only one ear at a low volume.
 We also strongly discourage music played by a speaker while on the trail.
 This makes it harder to hear others on the trail and disturbs the people around you.